- 1. Introduction

 Consideration must be given to whether the work tasks to be performed in the confined space will give rise to additional hazards (e.g. hazardous fumes from painting, cleaning, welding or machinery use in the confined space).

 Appendix 2 details a list of factors that should be considered when identifying hazards and preparing to assess the risks associated with these hazards, as per the Confined Spaces Code of Practice 2011.

 6.2 Assessing risks

-When all of the hazards have been identified, the level of risk associated with each hazard must be ascertained.
-This can be achieved by using the USC online risk assessment system or the paper based system, which can be accessed through the USC Health Safety and Wellbeing web page.
-This involves determining the potential consequence of the risk, if it were to occur, and the likelihood of it happening.
-The combination of the consequence and likelihood determine the risk rating.
-The risk rating assists in ascertaining the actions that must be taken to control the risk and the priority of these actions
+When all of the hazards have been identified, the level of risk associated with each hazard must be ascertained, in accordance with the USC Risk Management Procedures.
+This can be documented by using the USC online risk assessment system or the paper based system, which can be accessed through the USC Health Safety and Wellbeing web page.

 6.3 Controlling the risks